BayAreaMetro/Plan-Bay-Area-2040-EIR/readme.md

 ##Data Sources

-Data used in this repository is mainly sourced from the outputs MTC's implementation of UrbanSim, as found [here](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim).
+Data used in this repository is mainly sourced from the outputs MTC's implementation of [UrbanSim](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim).

 ##Folders